Event bus

 Section titled “Namespaces”const cartBus = createEventBus<{ changed: { count: number };}>({ namespace: "cart",});

-cartBus.eventName("changed"); // "cart:changed"cartBus.emit("changed", { count: 1 });Namespaces are useful when several teams or bundles share the same page.
-They keep short event names readable without making global event names ambiguous.
+cartBus.eventName("changed"); // "cart:changed"cartBus.emit("changed", { count: 1 });Reach for namespaces when several teams or bundles share the same page.
+They keep short event names readable and global event names unambiguous.

 Payload validation